joesan/joesan-me/content/posts/misc/acl-knee-injury-3.md

 +++

-It is now roughy 4 months since I injured my knee and the recovery so far has been very positive.
+It is now roughly 4 months since I injured my knee and the recovery so far has been very positive.
 On the downside, I have the feeling that my knee is not like it was before!
 Occasionally I get a strange wobbly feeling on my injured knee!

 So for the first 2 months, I was not able to fully stretch or bend my injured leg, but that got a lot better now.
 I can fully flex my left leg - as good as